 A change in lifestyle could bring healthy pressure to bear on those who wield political, economic and social power...
 Purchasing is always a moral - and not simply economic - act".
-Today, in a word, "the issue of environmental degradation challenges us to examine our lifestyle" (#206) Love, overflowing with small gestures of mutual care, is also civic and political, and it makes itself felt in every action that seeks to build a better world...
+Today, in a word, "the issue of environmental degradation challenges us to examine our lifestyle" (#206) This resource is provided by Catholic Climate Covenant in collaboration with the Integral Faith Team, a group of male and female religious, priests, and lay people dedicated to serving the Church.
+Love, overflowing with small gestures of mutual care, is also civic and political, and it makes itself felt in every action that seeks to build a better world...
 In this framework, along with the importance of little everyday gestures, social love moves us to devise larger strategies to halt environmental degradation and to encourage a "culture of care" which permeates all of society.
-When we feel that God is calling us to intervene with others in these social dynamics, we should realize that this too is part of our spirituality, which is an exercise of charity and, as such, matures and sanctifies us. (#231) Related Prayers of the Faithful Option 1: That people of faith may realize that climate justice is one of the most fundamental prolife issues and that the choices they make, especially at the voting booths, will impact their children and countless generations into the future, we pray to the Lord...
-Option 2: For our fellow citizens exercising their duty to cast their vote in the mid-term election, may their choices be informed by their concerns for justice, God's preferential option for the poor, and the moral imperative to protect our common home , we pray to the Lord....
-Further Resources Feedback:

-Info@CatholicClimateCovenant.org Webpage:www.catholicclimatecovenant.org/resource/english-homily-helpVisit our webpage to sign up to receive these resources delivered to your email inbox each month.
+When we feel that God is calling us to intervene with others in these social dynamics, we should realize that this too is part of our spirituality, which is an exercise of charity and, as such, matures and sanctifies us. (#231) Related Prayers of the Faithful Option 1: That people of faith may realize that climate justice is one of the most fundamental pro-life issues and that the choices they make, especially at the voting booths, will impact their children and countless generations into the future, we pray to the Lord...
+Option 2: For our fellow citizens exercising their duty to cast their vote in the mid-term election, may their choices be informed by their concerns for justice, God's preferential option for the poor, and the moral imperative to protect our common home, we pray to the Lord....
+Feedback: info@catholicclimatecovenant.org Webpage: www.catholicclimatecovenant.org/resource/english-homily-help Visit our webpage and sign up to receive these resources delivered to your email inbox each month.